Miranda Richardson

-Miranda Jane Richardson (born 3 March 1958) is an English actress.
-She made her film debut playing Ruth Ellis in Dance with a Stranger (1985) and went on to receive Academy Award nominations for Damage (1992) and Tom & Viv (1994).
+Miranda Jane Richardson (born 3 March 1958) is an English actress who has worked in film, television and theatre.

+After graduating from the Bristol Old Vic Theatre School, Richardson began her career in 1979 and made her West End debut in the 1981 play Moving, before being nominated for the 1987 Olivier Award for Best Actress for A Lie of the Mind.

+Richardson has been nominated for the Academy Award for Best Supporting Actress for Damage and the Academy Award for Best Actress for Tom & Viv.
 A seven-time BAFTA Award nominee, she won the BAFTA Award for Best Actress in a Supporting Role for Damage.
-She has also been nominated for seven Golden Globe Awards, winning twice for Enchanted April (1992) and the TV film Fatherland (1994).
+She has also been nominated for seven Golden Globe Awards, winning twice for Enchanted April and the TV film Fatherland.